position-pal/Documentation/content/docs/3-arch-design/2-architecture-design.md

 **To address the challenges of scalability, decoupling, and real-time processing, the system's architecture was designed following an event-driven microservice approach, in which the microservices are mainly designed to _interact_ by means of event streams.**

-This paradigm enables _asynchronous communication_ between the services, allowing them to be _loosely coupled_ and _independent_ from each other, hence making the system more _resilient_ and _maintainable_.
+This paradigm enables **_asynchronous communication_** between the services, allowing them to be _loosely coupled_ and _independent_ from each other, hence making the system more _resilient_ and _maintainable_.

 For this purpose, the architecture is designed around a **Message/Event Broker**, which acts as a central communication hub for the microservices, enabling them to _publish_ and _subscribe_ to events, and _exchange messages_ in a _reliable_ and _scalable_ way.

-Nonetheless, regarding the communications between the client and the microservices through the API Gateway, an RPC protocol is used, in order to ensure synchronous communication.
+Nonetheless, regarding the communications between the client and the microservices through the API Gateway, an **RPC** protocol is used, in order to ensure synchronous communication.
 This approach enables the client to _invoke_ remote procedures on the microservices and receive a response in a synchronous manner (e.g. for the authentication process).

 Lastly, each microservice follow the best practice of having **its own database**, ensuring _data isolation_ and _independence_ from other services, allowing a _loosely coupled_ architecture whose communications happen **only** through the message broker via a standard protocol.
 This has also the advantage of letting the developers change a service's schema without affecting, and thus coordinating, with other services teams.

-Following these high-level principles, in the following sections we provide a detailed view of the system's architecture, though the three main strucutural views: _Components and Connectors_, _Modules_ and _Allocation_.
+Following these high-level principles, in the following sections we provide a detailed view of the system's architecture, though the three main structural views: _Components and Connectors_, _Modules_ and _Allocation_.

 ### C&C View